i0brendan0/pokezirconia/INSTALL.md

 # Instructions

-These instructions explain how to set up the tools required to build **pokeselenite**, including [**rgbds**](https://github.com/rednex/rgbds), which assembles the source files into a ROM.
+These instructions explain how to set up the tools required to build **pokezirconia**, including [**rgbds**](https://github.com/rednex/rgbds), which assembles the source files into a ROM.

 ## Windows 10

 Download and install [**Windows Subsystem for Linux**](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 Then open the **WSL terminal**.

 WSL has its own file system that's not accessible from Windows, but Windows files *are* accessible from WSL.
-So you're going to want to install pokecrystal within Windows.
+So you're going to want to install pokezirconia within Windows.
 You'll have to change the **current working directory** every time you open WSL.

-For example, if you want to store pokecrystal in **C:\Users\\*\<user>*\Desktop**, enter this command:
+For example, if you want to store pokezirconia in **C:\Users\\*\<user>*\Desktop**, enter this command:

 ```bash
 cd /mnt/c/Users/<user>/Desktop